richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 ### misc
 our cities’ future is largely influenced by a third group composed of landscape architects, architects, urban planners, and engineers.
 These “technocrats” are shaping the physical cities and environments within which future technologies and innovations must be integrated.
 They must anticipate and create “space” for a future that no one can define.[1-2]

+our cities’ future is largely influenced by a third group composed of landscape architects, architects, urban planners, and engineers.
+These “technocrats” are shaping the physical cities and environments within which future technologies and innovations must be integrated.
+They must anticipate and create “space” for a future that no one can define.
+[1-2]